 2) Students must have working cameras and microphones in class positioned to both see and hear them.
 This makes each class much more engaging and social.

 3) "Punctuality is the soul of business” - Thomas Chandler Haliburton.

 Lateness is very destructive to business.
 We expect each learner to login at least 10-15 minutes before class begins because we will always start promptly on the hour which is 9:00 am (EST).
 Students will be given a grace period by 9:05 am to log in after that the instructor must continue teaching.
 If there are no students in the class 15 minutes after the class starts the instructor will exit the class for the day.

 4) I know in this Zoomed-out world we are in; people will get anxious and fidgety during sessions—That's normal and expected.
 However, it is unacceptable for a student to become rude, disruptive, belligerent, combative, and confrontational.

-Things like spamming the chat, muttering obscenities, displaying rude gestures, make threatening remarks or behavior, or displaying and causing disruptions with the camera are not tolerated.
+Things like spamming the chat, muttering obscenities, displaying rude gestures, make threatening remarks or behaviour, or displaying and causing disruptions with the camera are not tolerated.
 A student will be given an initial warning, and if they continue to be disruptive, they'll be moved to the waiting room.
-If the disruptive behavior persists, they'll be ejected from the class and will have to watch the recording.
+If the disruptive behaviour persists, they'll be ejected from the class and will have to watch the recording.
 All students deserve to learn in an environment free from disruption.

 No formal homework is assigned.
 But students outside of class will be collaborating with other students to build a virtual world.